horizon-europe-2023-ire/horizon-europe-2023-ire/_posts/2025-08-25-New-Methodology-for-Colonoscopy-Simulation.md

 Ultimately, this approach brings medical simulation a step closer to real-time, high-fidelity training environments that are safer for patients and more efficient for clinicians.

+Authors:
+Magí Romanyà-Serrasolsas, Juan j.
+Casafranca, Miguel a.
+Otaduy.
+Thank you to: Christos Koutras.

 Read the paper [here](https://mslab.es/projects/Painless/)